Rare Earth hypothesis: The right location in the right kind of galaxy

 Item #1 rules out the outermost reaches of a galaxy; #2 and #3 rule out galactic inner regions.
 Hence a galaxy's habitable zone may be a relatively narrow ring of adequate conditions sandwiched between its uninhabitable center and outer reaches.

 Also, a habitable planetary system must maintain its favorable location long enough for complex life to evolve.
 A star with an eccentric (elliptical or hyperbolic) galactic orbit will pass through some spiral arms, unfavorable regions of high star density; thus a life-bearing star must have a galactic orbit that is nearly circular, with a close synchronization between the orbital velocity of the star and of the spiral arms.
 This further restricts the galactic habitable zone within a fairly narrow range of distances from the Galactic Center.
 Lineweaver et al. calculate this zone to be a ring 7 to 9 kiloparsecs in radius, including no more than 10% of the stars in the Milky Way, about 20 to 40 billion stars.
 Gonzalez et al. would halve these numbers; they estimate that at most 5% of stars in the Milky Way fall within the galactic habitable zone.

 Approximately 77% of observed galaxies are spiral, two-thirds of all spiral galaxies are barred, and more than half, like the Milky Way, exhibit multiple arms.
 According to Rare Earth, our own galaxy is unusually quiet and dim (see below), representing just 7% of its kind.
 Even so, this would still represent more than 200 billion galaxies in the known universe.

-Our galaxy also appears unusually favorable in suffering fewer collisions with other galaxies over the last 10 billion years, which can cause more supernovae and other disturbances.
+The Milky Way galaxy also appears unusually favorable in suffering fewer collisions with other galaxies over the last 10 billion years, which can cause more supernovae and other disturbances.
 Also, the Milky Way's central black hole seems to have neither too much nor too little activity.

 The orbit of the Sun around the center of the Milky Way is indeed almost perfectly circular, with a period of 226 Ma (million years), closely matching the rotational period of the galaxy.
 However, the majority of stars in barred spiral galaxies populate the spiral arms rather than the halo and tend to move in gravitationally aligned orbits, so there is little that is unusual about the Sun's orbit.
 While the Rare Earth hypothesis predicts that the Sun should rarely, if ever, have passed through a spiral arm since its formation, astronomer Karen Masters has calculated that the orbit of the Sun takes it through a major spiral arm approximately every 100 million years.
 Some researchers have suggested that several mass extinctions do indeed correspond with previous crossings of the spiral arms.